cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/syllabus.md

 Maintaining an updated record of your daily work in lab is an essential component of research.
 Therefore, each student is required to maintain an electronic laboratory notebook using the [LabArchives](https://www.labarchives.com/) platform.

 Each student will need a lab manual for 7.003.
 The manual contains the experiments and background information for the course and is required to perform the lab and prepare each day’s laboratory notebook entry.
-A digital PDF copy of the Spring 2022 lab manual is available in the Lab Resources\[add link\] section.
+A digital PDF copy of the Spring 2022 lab manual is available in the {{% resource_link "335b2c1e-2e1e-43b3-88de-7887c4136ec9" "Lab Resources" %}} section.

 ## Grading Information